Globe University and Minnesota School of Business: Lawsuit leading to closure

-Globe/MSB appealed the ruling; however, the Minnesota Supreme Court upheld Weber's verdict and a judge ruled that Globe/MSB must additionally pay in excess of $995,000 (including attorney costs for Weber) for wrongful termination after she blew the whistle and was retaliated against for exposing the school's unethical practices.
+Globe/MSB appealed the ruling; however, the Minnesota Supreme Court upheld Weber's verdict.
+A judge ruled that Globe/MSB must additionally pay in excess of $995,000 (including attorney costs for Weber) for wrongful termination after she reported the school's unethical practices and was retaliated against by being fired.

 In July 2014, Minnesota Attorney General Lori Swanson announced that the state was suing Globe/MSB.
 The lawsuit "[alleges that] the for-profit schools misled criminal justice program students about their career prospects."
 The suit contends that the school used high pressure sales tactics and misled students regarding the acceptance of their degrees and credits for the careers the students wanted.

 In 2013, the schools were sued by former students making similar allegations.